Friend to Friend Masonic Memorial: July 3, 1863

 Armistead was wounded at the Battle of Gettysburg.
 His sword was captured by Union forces and later returned in 1906.
 Armistead entrusted his other personal effects, including his spurs, watch chain, seal and pocketbook to Union Army Captain Bingham.
 This occurred while he was en route to a Union field hospital on the Spangler Farm, where he would die two days later.
 During his journey Armistead briefly met Capt.
 Bingham, and after learning that he was on the staff of General Winfield Scott Hancock, who was a Freemason as well, he asked Bingham to pass along the items with a message to Hancock.
 General Hancock was a "valued friend" of Armistead's from before the war, and they served together in the Federal army.
 Hancock was also wounded at Gettysburg and he would not see Armistead before he died.

 Later Accounts

 In 1870, James Walker painted the 20 × 7.5 ft The Repulse of Longstreet's Assault at the Battle of Gettysburg where "Armistead, mortally wounded, is seated on the grass, and is in the act of giving his watch and spurs to his friend, Captain Bingham."
 As of 2023, the painting is located in Spartanburg, South Carolina.

 In 1887, the Lewis A. Armistead marker was placed at the high water mark of the Confederacy, referring to an area on Cemetery Ridge near Gettysburg, Pennsylvania, marking the farthest point reached by Confederate forces during Pickett's Charge.

-The 1993 film Gettysburg depicts the event at the original location.
-In the film, Armistead says to Bingham: "Tell General Hancock for me that I have done him and you all an injury which I shall regret the longest day I live."

 According to Masonic scholar Paul Bessel, it was said that "as he went down he gave a Masonic sign asking for assistance" although others believe this occurred after Armistead was carried from the battlefield.